Pratt & Whitney R-2800 Double Wasp: Variants

 Suffixes such as -S14A-G denote engines developed for export to other countries.

-Data from White (Airlife) unless otherwise noted:
+Data from White (Airlife) unless otherwise cited:

 Military

 The dash number for each military type (e.g.: -21) was allocated to identify the complete engine model in accordance with the specification under which the engine was manufactured.
-Thus dash numbers did not necessarily indicate the sequence in which the engines were manufactured.
-For example: the -18W was a "C" series engine, built from 1945, whereas the -21 was a "B" series engine, built from 1943.
+Thus, dash numbers did not necessarily indicate the sequence in which the engines were manufactured.
+For example, the -18W was a "C" series engine, built from 1945, whereas the -21 was a "B" series engine, built from 1943.

-Until 1940 the armed forces adhered strictly to the convention that engines built for the Army Air Forces used engine model numbers with odd numeric suffixes (e.g.: -5), while those built for the US Navy used even (e.g.: -8).
-After 1940, however, in the interests of standardization, engines were sometimes built to a joint Army-Navy contract, in which case the engines used a common numeric suffix (e.g. the -10 was used by both Army and Navy aircraft.)
+Until 1940, the armed forces adhered strictly to the convention that engines built for the Army Air Forces used engine model numbers with odd numeric suffixes (e.g.: -5), while those built for the US Navy used even (e.g.: -8).
+After 1940, however, in the interests of standardization, engines were sometimes built to a joint Army-Navy contract, in which case the engines used a common numeric suffix (e.g., the -10 was used by both Army and Navy aircraft).

 The suffix W e.g.: -10W denotes a sub-series modified to use water injection.
 The "Anti-Detonant Injection" (ADI) system injected a mixture of water and methanol into the carburetor to increase power for short periods.
 Several models of the R-2800s were fitted with ADI as standard equipment and were not given the W suffix.
 Few commercial aircraft used water injection.